gsnaveen/linkedin-personal-data/README.md

 ```

 ### Following is a viz for Time of connection in a bar chart
+the challange was how to highlight the different time of the day
 ![alt text](connectTimeBarChart.png "Time of connection bar chart")

 ### Following is a viz for Roles of your connections